davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 }
 ```

-Depending on the language of the your application, you may need to specify language subtags for regional dialects.
-If this is the case, I would recommend using the [Language Tag and Subtag finder](https://r12a.github.io/app-subtags/) to determine the language code.
+Depending on the language of your application, you may need to specify a language subtag for regional dialects.
+If this is the case, I would recommend using the [Language Tag and Subtag finder](https://r12a.github.io/app-subtags/) to determine the appropriate language code.

 <span id="run" />

 ## How do I run the example?

-You can run this demo by cloning the [github repository](https://github.com/davidruvolo51/shinyAppTutorials), opening the Rproject file in `setting-html-attributes` folder, and clicking "Run App".
-Alternatively, you can run the app through the R console using:
+You can run this demo by cloning the [GitHub repository](https://github.com/davidruvolo51/shinyAppTutorials), opening the R project in `setting-html-attributes` folder, and clicking "Run App".
+Alternatively, you can run the app through the R console using the following command.

 ```r
 shiny::runGithub(